-2023-24 Opportunities for Parental Involvement
+2024-25 Opportunities for Parental Involvement

 Parents and Hidden Valley staff are partners in education.
 Parent involvement is an integral part of our school community.
 Parents serve as volunteers in the classroom, as lunchtime supervisors, serve in leadership and consult roles, on site and district committees, assist with special projects and offer their many talents and expertise to enrich the educational experience of our students.
 We invite and encourage parents to take an active role in their child's education and the school community.
 There are a variety of leadership opportunities for parents at the school level, Spanish speaking club, school site council (equity and diversity) and the parent club.
-It is our focus to take a closer look at equity and how we can be a more inclusive school community, focusing on engaging learners who are struggling.
+It is our focus to take a closer look at equity and how we can be a more inclusive school community, focusing on engaging learners who are struggling and building allyship with our white parent population.